 Remove chicken, lower heat to medium and add in the onions, cooking for 4-5 minutes until translucent.

-Place chicken into baking dish with the onions.
+Place chicken into baking dish with the onions and mushrooms.

 Mix the beer, broth, spicy brown mustard and dried thyme and pour it over the chicken.

 Bake for 50-60 minutes, uncovered until the sauce has cooked down and the chicken is browned and crispy.

 Yield: 5 Thighs, Amount per serving: 416 calories, Calories: 416g, Carbohydrates: 7g, Protein: 26g, Fat: 30g, Saturated Fat: 11g, Cholesterol: 142mg, Sodium: 522mg, Potassium: 529mg, Fiber: 1g, Sugar: 2g, Vitamin A: 132g, Vitamin C: 7g, Calcium: 22g, Iron: 1g

 All images and text © for Dinner, then Dessert.